mdsheraj123/mdsheraj123.github.io/_posts/2023-12-02-Democracy-and-the-propoganda-media-headache.md

 I want to rethink the foundations of democracy laid out by thinkers in medieval Europe.
 Like the thinkers in Russia who thought up Communism as the solution to the problem of human societies, they can be wrong.
 The ideas should not be considered beyond questioning.

 Voting for our leaders regularly is the foundational idea of democracy.
 If this idea is so good, then what if companies have voting for the managers.
 Lol, nobody would work and the company would collapse.
+Reminds me of Europe, the origin of democracy so much.
 We have a mild version of this where the unions are elected and have _some_ powers but even that makes the organizations inefficient and leading to its slow death.

 People can't and don't know everything as they cannot dedicate their life to it and are easily swayed which is very dangerous.